Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-09-08_HowToEnhanceDataGridMenuFilter/Index.md

 # How to enhance the new DataGrid menu filter

-With the release of Blazorise v1.3, we introduced a new Filter Method option that we've named Menu mode.
-With this new option you're now able to use pre defined filtering on a per-column basis.
+With the release of [Blazorise v1.3](news/release-notes/130), we introduced a new **Filter Method** option that we've named Menu mode.
+With this new option you're now able to use pre-defined filtering on a per-column basis.

 While this is a great addition to the Blazorise `DataGrid` and it improves the flexibility of the filtering provided, it's still not a perfect solution.
 And that's what we'll touch on, on this blog post.